Cancer Treatment for Children

 Biological response modifiers and immunotherapy (colony-stimulating factors, interleukins, monoclonal antibodies, tumor necrosis factor, interferons, cytokines, and the development of other biological response modifiers are the latest advances in the fight against cancer.
 Many of these modifiers are normally found in the body and assist with the immune system's ability to protect the body against invasion.)

-In addition, doctors are using the body's own processes to fight disease.
+In addition, healthcare providers are using the body's own processes to fight disease.
 In the near future, there may be a development that can make our bodies recognize cancer cells and destroy them or simply filter them out like common viruses.

 The two most common forms of treatment for cancer are chemotherapy and radiation therapy.